jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 {% endtab %}

 This creates a `pool_name.pool.json` file, which you can edit according to your needs and wishes.
-In this case we get a pool with 100k ADA pledge, 340 ADA fixed cost (minimum) and 1% margin.
+Everything is calculated in lovelaces.
+(Reminder: 1 ADA = 1,000,000 lovelace) So in this case we get a pool with 100k ADA pledge, 340 ADA fixed cost (minimum) and 1% margin.

-For OwnerName and poolRewards enter the name of your wallet.
-Add as many relays as you want.
+Add as many of your relays as you want.
 Either ip or dns based.

+Pool description can contain up to 255 characters.

+poolMetaUrl points to the Metadata file, which you need to upload later.
+Github is a popular choice, if you don't want to use your own server.

+{% hint style="info" %}
+poolMetaUrl can only be 64 characters long.
+Make sure it points to the raw file.
-Pool description can contain up to 255 characters, poolMetaUrl only 64.
-If you need to shorten the URL you can do it by creating an empty `pool_name.metadata.json` You may also add an URL to your extended.metadata.json, which holds more information, like the URL to your logo etc.
+In case you need to shorten the URL you can do it by creating an empty `pool_name.metadata.json`, upload it and shorten the URL.
+Make sure the short URL doesn't expire.
+Later replace it with the actual file. {% endhint %}

+You may also add an URL to an `extended.metadata.json`, which holds more information like the URL to your logo etc.
-You can find an example for the extended metadata below.
+You can find an example for the extended metadata further down.

-{% tab title="metadata.json" %}
+{% tab title="pool_name.pool.json" %}
 ```bash
 {
    "poolName": "pool_name",